liventcord/Liventcord/README.md

 ## Why LiventCord?

-LiventCord was designed with privacy and security as top priorities.
-Unlike many communication platforms, we ensure that user data is not exploited for advertising or other business purposes.
-We provide a customizable, reliable, and secure platform for communities to interact.
+LiventCord is an open-source alternative to popular communication platforms, designed with privacy and security at its core.
+It provides a platform where users can communicate freely without being tracked or having their data used for advertising.
+As an open-source project, LiventCord ensures transparency and gives users full control over their data.

 Built with **.NET Core** and using **PostgreSQL** with **Entity Framework Core**, LiventCord provides a reliable backend for managing communication and user interactions.
 Auto-generated documentation is available via Swagger and Redoc.